- Did Sullinger Eat His Way Out Of Celts Rotation?

 vsPaul Pierce vs Rashard Lewis

-This will be the first time the online casino Celtics face Lewis as a Wizard.
+This will be the first time the Celtics face Lewis as a Wizard.
 In Orlando, Lewis played power forward and was always KG”s problem and KG said that he was one of his toughest matchups.
 After moving to Washington, Lewis also moved to the small forward spot and now it falls on Paul Pierce to match up with him.
 Lewis has a slight height advantage, but I have a feeling that he will have more trouble containing Pierce than PP will have covering him.

 Semih Erden vs JaVale McGee